The hidden dangers of diesel tuning and remapping.

 A few things to consider before purchasing a remap.

 The problem is, you can easily go online and buy yourself a relatively cheap tuning and remapping programmer that will both read and write the file in your engine management system, which means if you had the means and know how to edit it, you could alter the way the engine runs.
-This is where the problems have started to arise as not only can you buy the hardware, you can also buy files on a CD that claim to offer the same as the professionals do.
-These CD's often have some 10,000 modified ECU's files on them, and all for only £4.
+This is where the problems have started to arise as not only can you buy the hardware, you can also buy files on the internet that claim to offer the same as the professionals do.
+There are even bulk purchase options for some 10,000 modified ECU's files on them, and all for only £4.
 Does that sound like a professional has made them to you?

 Generally speaking, these files have been stolen from one or another company over the years and been compiled onto CD/DVD.
 Are the files good?
 Nobody knows... will they kill your engine?
 Well, we sure wont be finding out as we wouldn't dare use one on your expensive engine, but sadly lots of these people have done just that and the manufacturers are selling ECU's, engine's and transmissions like hot cakes as a result!

-Some so called "calibrators" couldn't even tell you the correct AFR for full load use, let alone how a torque limiting map actually works and why you should just maximise all values within it... why these people think its acceptable to just increase calibration tables to max without knowing what they do just because they read it on the internet is anyones guess, but every industry is the same really, if people can make an easy buck, they will and its always at the end users cost.
+Some so called "calibrators" we speak to couldn't even tell you the correct AFR for full load use, let alone how a torque limiting map actually works and why you should never just maximise all values within it... why these people think its acceptable to just increase calibration tables to max without knowing what they do just because they read it on the internet is anyones guess, but every industry is the same really, if people can make an easy quid, they will and its always at the end users cost.

 At the end of the day, this is a high technology industry that requires constant re-investment in tooling and skills due to the sheer pace of the technology utilised on modern vehicles.
 Anyone diesel tuning or remapping at O. E. level as we are needs to be constantly retraining and have access to the best tooling and software that money can buy, and it cannot be bought with mere thousands, you need to invest tens and ultimately hundreds of thousands.